supplefrog/linked-blog-md/publish/MySQL (Admin).md

 --single-transaction - no table lock, for both backup and R/W by other user

---no-data - only table structure
+--no-data - only schema (database and its objects' structure)
 ```

 - Restore